emer/leabra/README.md

 * Layers have a `Shape` property, using the `etensor.Shape` type, which specifies their n-dimensional (tensor) shape.
 Standard layers are expected to use a 2D Y*X shape (note: dimension order is now outer-to-inner or *RowMajor* now), and a 4D shape then enables `Pools` ("unit groups") as hypercolumn-like structures within a layer that can have their own local level of inihbition, and are also used extensively for organizing patterns of connectivity.

+# Naming Conventions

+There are several changes from the original C++ emergent implementation for how things are named now:
+* `Pool <- Unit_Group` -- A group of Neurons that share pooled inhibition.
+Can be entire layer and / or sub-pools within a layer.
+* `AlphaCyc <- Trial` -- We are now distinguishing more clearly between network-level timing units (e.g., the 100 msec alpha cycle over which learning operates within posterior cortex) and environmental or experimental timing units, e.g., the `Trial` etc. Please see the [TimeScales](https://godoc.org/github.com/emer/leabra/leabra#TimeScales) type for an attempt to standardize the different units of time along these different dimensions.
+The `examples/ra25` example uses trials and epochs for controlling the "environment" (such as it is), while the algorithm-specific code refers to AlphaCyc, Quarter, and Cycle, which are the only time scales that are specifically coded within the algorithm -- everything else is up to the specific model code.

 # The Leabra Algorithm

 Leabra stands for *Local, Error-driven and Associative, Biologically Realistic Algorithm*, and it implements a balance between error-driven (backpropagation) and associative (Hebbian) learning on top of a biologically-based point-neuron activation function with inhibitory competition dynamics (either via inhibitory interneurons or an approximation thereof), which produce k-Winners-Take-All (kWTA) sparse distributed representations.
 Extensive documentation is available from the online textbook: [Computational Cognitive Neuroscience](http://ccnbook.colorado.edu) which serves as a second edition to the original book: *Computational Explorations in Cognitive Neuroscience: Understanding